-An essential course for all dancers and gymnasts. (*Required for anyone in Gym 3 and above.)
+An essential course for all dancers and gymnasts.
 Terminology, proper body alignment and turnout are stressed.
 Classes begin with barre exercises designed to strengthen the muscles of the feet, legs and back.
 The exercises increase flexibility of ligaments (especially at the hip), to attain balance and control, to stabilize the turnout; and gain speed in the feet and lightness in the legs.
 The mechanics of technique taught at the barre are brought into center floor and used in dance combinations.
 The fundamentals of Ballet are the basis for all other dance types. *Recommended for all students.*

 Lyrical dancing combines classical ballet technique with modern and jazz dance.
 Lyrical dance uses contemporary music and places emphasis on expressing yourself through the choreography and music.
 A warm-up of stretch and strengthening, cardio and work across the floor are all components of a lyrical class.
 Improvisation, self-expression and technique combine to build a technically and artistically strong lyrical dancer.

 The techniques of basic ballet are built upon stressing gymnastics floor work and the low balance beam.
-(Ballet is required for anyone taking Gym 3 and above.)
 A vigorous warm-up begins each class emphasizing strength, balance, flexibility, and agility followed by drills.
 As you progress from basic tumbling, you will learn the art of walkovers, handsprings, aerial moves and much more, in the safe hands of our competent and well-trained gymnastics teacher.

 This is the form of “street” dance that incorporates jazz principles to create a funky twist.
 Students work on rhythm patterns, body isolations, breaking, and b-boy tricks.
+Contemporary hip-hop is also offered as a more advanced style of hip-hop, which focuses on smoother and more intricate movements.
 Overall, hip-hop is a high-energy and emotion driven style of dance, and it is growing popular in the urban culture.

 This class explodes with energy with styles ranging from street jazz to Broadway.
 The class is based on the principles of ballet to improve technique.
 After a warm-up section done center floor that works on flexibility, strength and alignment the class works on combinations that use contemporary movements incorporating turns and leaps.